How a leak can stop itself: Leaking Experiment

-We investigate leaking flow transitions using a simple experimental setup consisting of a 15-mL polypropylene centrifugation tube (inner radius $r_c = 7.60$ mm; wall thickness 1.62 mm).
-We modify the tube exterior surface energy by coating it with solid paraffin (Parafilm-M), chosen for its moderate hydrophobicity (contact angle $\theta > 90^\circ$) \cite{yarnold1949angle}.
-We drill a small (radius $r_h = 0.4$ mm) hole in the side of the tube using an end mill and carefully de-burr to minimize roughness.
-The tube is cleaned with isopropanol and soaked in deionized (DI) water to remove any contamination that could affect fluid surface energies, then mounted vertically with respect to gravity.
+We investigate leaking flow transitions using a simple experimental setup consisting of a 15-mL centrifugation tube (inner radius $r_c = 7.60$ mm; wall thickness 1.62 mm) with a small hole drilled in its side.
+For the experiments described here, we use pure, deionized (DI) water as the leaking fluid.
+We modify the wettability of the tube either by changing the tube material from polypropylene (DI water contact angle $\theta = 102.1^\circ$) to polystyrene ($\theta = 87.4^\circ$), or by coating the exterior surface of a polypropylene tube with solid paraffin (Parafilm-M) ($\theta = 108.9^\circ$) or NeverWet superhydrophobic treatment \cite{neverwet2015} ($\theta = 149^\circ$).
+We use moderately to highly hydrophobic exterior surfaces ($\theta \gtrsim 90^\circ$) in order to avoid complications from a sliding-droplet leaking mechanism described in earlier literature.\cite{extrand2018drainage} All contact angles are measured using the sessile drop method.\cite{deGennes2004,yarnold1949angle} The fluid viscosity can also be increased by using water-glycerol solutions.
+We drill a hole in each tube using an end mill of the desired size and carefully de-burr to minimize roughness.
+The hole radius $r_h$ is varied between 0.4 mm and 1.6 mm, always less than the capillary length of water ($l_c = 2.7$ mm).
+The tube is cleaned with isopropyl alcohol and soaked in DI water to remove any possible contamination that could affect fluid surface energies, then mounted and aligned vertically with respect to gravity using a plumb line.

 We initiate a leak by filling the tube with DI water well above the hole so that the filling conditions do not affect subsequent flow behavior.
-As the fluid drains, the level above the hole continually decreases, providing a smoothly decreasing driving pressure $P_\text{drive}$.
-In a typical experiment, we first observe a jetting flow regime in which the fluid spouts parabolically away from the tube according to Torricelli's law \cite{white2021fluidmechanics}.
-As $P_\text{drive}$ drops, the leak transitions to a rivulet flow in which a continuous stream of fluid partially wets the tube exterior \cite{davis1980moving,diez2009breakup,jambon2019liquid}.
-The rivulet subsequently breaks up via a Rayleigh-Plateau-like instability \cite{deGennes2004,rayleigh1879stability, davis1980moving,diez2009breakup}, after which the leak continues via discrete dripping until it spontaneously stops at a consistently-repeatable final driving pressure $P_\text{equil}$.
+The weight of the fluid above the hole provides a hydrostatic driving pressure $P_\text{drive}$.
+For draining experiments, the tube is open at the top and the small hole, and the slow decrease of the hydrostatic pressure head during leaking provides a smoothly decreasing $P_\text{drive}$ over the course of an experiment.
+We include overview images of an example draining experiment in supplementary Fig. S1.$^\dag$ We also constructed a modified leaking setup that allows us to add water to the tubes from the bottom, far from the small hole, at specified filling rates using a syringe pump (Harvard Apparatus Pump 11 Elite).
+This filling setup enables us to examine both the onset and cessation of leaking flows at controlled average flow rates, as discussed below.